 A few weeks back, I wrote about the Hunter Boots vs. Bean Boots debate and now I'm going to break down the sneaker battle between Converse and Vans.

-Both shoes are perfect for spring weather because they come in a plethora of colors and styles.
+Both shoes are perfect for warm weather because they come in a plethora of colors and styles.
 They also both have a rubber sole and, most commonly, canvas material.
 So should you buy Converse or Vans?
 Here's a breakdown for those who are as indecisive as me.

 Converse shoes have been around since 1908 and they later created sneakers using the rubber they made for their galoshes.
 The sneaker became known as the "All Star", as it still is today.
 The All Star sneakers were originally used by basketball players, but as we all know now, people wear them for every possible purpose.

 Pros & Cons of Converse

 Pros: Converse All Star sneakers have two basic styles, the high-top and low-top.
 I think the high-tops are really cute and definitely on trend, but sometimes the laces can get annoying, especially if you're running late.
 The low-top sneakers are really cute and perfect for running errands or going from class to class.
 Both styles are nice as long as you stick to the classics.
 Converse in colors like, white, black, navy, and gray look great with any outfit because they're so versatile.

 Con: Converse have a tendency to make feet look narrow and I personally think they take a while to form to your feet.
 So unless you plan on wearing these every day, know that they won't fit like a glove for a while.